LenardMiller/Sketch_TD/README.txt

 . - afflict a random enemy with water
 / - afflict a random enemy with fire
 ? [shift + /] - cause a random enemy to repeat its ID

-To run:
-unzip whole folder
-rename folder to Sketch_TD
-run any .pde file